-My intention in writing this Best Carpet Bag Review is to leave you with information to help travellers out there.
-I know how daunting it can be at times to get all the travel bag information you are looking for in one place like I have done here on this website.
-I believe the more informed you are about the broad range of travel bags available, the better-informed decisions you can make.
+My intention is to leave you with a review of the Carpet Bag to help you as a traveller.
+I know how daunting it can be to get all the luggage and travel bag information you are looking for in one place like I have done here on this site.
+I believe the more informed you are about the broad range of travel bags out there, the better-informed decisions you are able to make.

 Size: 22″ (57cm) W, 11.8″ (30cm) H, 10.6″ (29cm) D

 Product Type: Signare 22″ 45L (LARGE) ladies holdall bag/travel bag/weekend bag/cabin hand luggage/ Morning Garden.

 Features: Sturdy tapestry material, Zip fastener on top, inner zip pocket, 2 sturdy faux leather handles and reinforced base.

 A carpet bag is a travelling bag made of carpet, commonly from an oriental rug.
 They were a popular form of luggage in the United States and Europe in the 19th century.
 Some modern versions serve as handbags or purses.